Competition, Persuasion, and Search

-Simply put, a feasible payoff profile $y$ is supported by some set $E$ if, given some continuation payoffs in $E$, $y$ can arise as an outcome of optimal simple strategies.
-Optimality here means that taking the continuation payoffs as given, the agent's simple strategy is a best response to any profile of TIOLI offers.
-Furthermore, taking the continuation payoff function and the agent's simple strategy as given, each Broker $i$ makes a TIOLI offer that is a best response against the simple strategies of the other brokers.
+Simply put, a feasible payoff profile $y$ is supported by a tuple $(\alpha, \beta,\psi)$ if $y$ is the outcome of the prescribed simple strategies and continuation payoffs, and if these simple strategies are optimal given the continuation payoffs.
+Optimality here means that, taking the continuation payoffs as given, the agent's simple strategy is a best response to any profile of TIOLI offers.
+Furthermore, taking the reward function and the agent's simple strategy as given, each Broker $i$ makes a TIOLI offer that is a best response against the simple strategies of the other brokers.

-While \autoref{def:self-generation} does not place restrictions on the continuation payoff set $E$, for our purposes, we are interested in sets that can ``support themselves":